 We also summarise how organisations overcome these issues and use assessments to transform decision making.

 Decisions matter.
 So how can organisations make more informed decisions?

-To emphasize why organisations need to be serious about making informed decisions, we’ve explored seven ill-judged business mistakes.
+To emphasise why organisations need to be serious about making informed decisions, we’ve explored seven ill-judged business mistakes.